prosyslab-classroom/cs524-program-analysis/README.md

 # CS524: Program Analysis (프로그램 분석)
-## Notice for Fall 2023
+## Notice for Spring 2024
-This course is offered as IS593 (Language-based Security) in Fall 2023.
+The students who have taken IS593 (Language-based Security) are not eligible to apply.

 ## Logistics
 - Instructor: [Kihong Heo](https://kihongheo.kaist.ac.kr) (허기홍, kihong.heo@prosys.kaist.ac.kr)